faranalytics/socketnaut/README.md

 Socketnaut is a multithreaded *vertical* scaling implementation.
 However, Socketnaut could be containerized and scaled horizontally.

 ### How is Socketnaut related to [eptanaut](https://github.com/faranalytics/eptanaut)?
 Socketnaut is an offshoot of the eptanaut project.
 Socketnaut's achitecture resembles eptanaut's; however, it implements a clean separation between the Proxy and Server concepts.
 Socketnaut can be used in order to easily scale otherwise single threaded Node.js server implementations.
+Please see the [Examples](#examples) section for instruction on how to